Last Updated on 24th October 2020

 How can I get a mortgage with 2 years accounts?

 You will more than likely need a specialist lender if you have accounts for only two years.
 This is because high street lenders generally require accounts for three years.
 High street lenders are also a lot more restricted in what they can approve.
 If you find yourself in this situation, then please read the below.

 Specialist self-employed lenders

 If you need a self-employed mortgage with 2 years accounts, then you’ll most likely need a specialist lender.
 This is because specialist lenders offer a lot more flexibility in tricky situations such as when you only have two years accounts.

-We’re constantly speaking to applicants who have been declined by other brokers and their own banks, simply because they don’t have 3 years accounts.
+We’re constantly speaking to applicants who have been declined by other brokers or their own banks, simply because they don’t have 3 years accounts.
 It can be quite frustrating, especially when you’ve seen a property and need to take immediate action.
 This often tends to happen to borrowers who have been misinformed regarding mortgages.